obiwanjacobi/Jacobi.ValueObject/Jacobi.ValueObject/readme.md

 Compiler errors caused by you not following the rules :-)

 - Do not specify a default constructor.
 So do NOT do this: `public partial record struct ProductId()`
+- Do not use the `ToString` option and also implement a `string ToString()` override in your ValueObject.

 ## Unsupported